kouamdo/SDN_Lab/README.md

 # Cloud native with DP 😎

-Want to make  5G core using EKS.
+## make  5G core using EKS.

-Also , try to adapt with good cni like calico  and multus.
+### Also , try to adapt with good cni like calico  and multus. 🙌🏾

 At the end , use compatible ec2 infra for eBPF/DPDK/SRIOV